statpascal/emul99/readme.md

 output is redirected to the file system with configurable file names or named pipes.
 A named pipe should be used for input data.

-Please note that the current implementation does not yet support the generation of an interrupt upon receiving data (which is required by the Terminal Emulator module).
+Please note that the current implementation only provides the functionality used by TI's DSR.
+Interrupt handling is supported for incoming data as required by the Terminal Emulator module.

 A typical configuration (suited for the P-Code system) is shown in bin/serial.cfg: